hello-robot/stretch_install/docs/configure_BIOS.md

 This documentation describes how to configure the BIOS of an Intel NUC for compatibility with the stretch installation procedure.

-# Accessing the NUC BIOS Settings
+## Accessing the NUC BIOS Settings

 First plug in the NUC to a 19V DC power supply.
-Next power on the NUC using the power button on the fron of the NUC.
+Next power on the NUC using the power button on the front of the NUC.

 When powered on, the NUC should display a welcome screen similar to the picture below:

 ![](./images/NUC_startup.png)

 When this label becomes visible press 'F2' to enter into the BIOS configuration menu.

+!!! note

+    If you're using a Bluetooth keyboard, the BIOS likely won't recognize the F2 keypress.

 The BIOS Settings page should look like the picture below: